root-11/graph-theory/README.md

 - Peter Norvig for inspiration on TSP from [pytudes](https://github.com/norvig/pytudes/blob/master/ipynb/TSP.ipynb).
 - Harry Darby for the mountain river map.
 - Kyle Downey for depth_scan algorithm.
+- Ross Blandford for new transshipment test cases.